GhostZen13/Codevita/TCS-Codevita-master/README.md

 # TCS-Codevita

-These are the solutions for TCS Codevita challenges
+Solutions for TCS Codevita challenges solved in python